5 sustainability things that Sew-Geek does

 By making Items to order, we reduce pre-production and hence the problem of overproduction.
 We do not print any shirts ahead of time, which means no shirts land in the trash.
 We do not screen print small orders, hence we don’t use plastisol ink or chemicals to make the screens.
 For larger orders (over 24 shirts) we do screen print as it is the most efficient way.

-We switched almost 80% of our shirt designs from Vinyl to DTF, which uses less ink, and the inks are water-based and environmentally friendly.
+We switched almost 95% of our shirt designs from Vinyl to DTF, which uses less ink, and the inks are water-based and environmentally friendly.
+The only Vinyl we still use is Gold and Holographic.

 3. Sublimation for our mugs and car coasters